saharmansourirad/EssentialGIN/README.md

 Data used is available at: https://drive.google.com/file/d/18TyM7WvZe5QxGCEAxJUWH0kHmi2fWCxa/view?usp=sharing

-Download the data and place the entire folter into data folder
+Download the data and place them in a folder called daatnext to other ones.

 ### Requirements: